taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 [Archetype] [Concentrate] [>]
 You may temporarily change your weapon's shape into a single simple tool to help with a mundane task, or change it back into its weapon form.

+### Weapon Expertise (5th Feature)
+Your proficiency for simple weapons, martial weapons, and unarmed attacks increases to expert.
+You gain the critical specialization effect for all weapons for which you have expert proficiency.

 ## Belongings
 Coinage: 13.75